DougBeney/dougie.io/_notes/2017-12-30-guerrilla-marketing.md

 Establishing yourself as an ad agency can save you 15% off of most advertising.

 Market to primarily customers, not prospects.
-It costs one-sixth as musch to sell somehting to a customer than to a prospect.
+It costs one-sixth as much to sell something to a customer than to a prospect.

 ### Research